In-situ Synchrotron X-Ray Photoelectron Spectroscopy Study of Medium-Temperature Baking of Niobium for SRF Application: Results

 \subsection{Quantitative Analysis}

-\y{The near-surface distribution} of elements was estimated in two different ways.
+The near-surface distribution of elements was estimated in two different ways.

 In the first, the data collected at $h\nu$=\SI{900}{\electronvolt} or \SI{1000}{\electronvolt} were used.
 In this case the areas of the peaks of the respective EDCs were corrected as described in \autocite{nanotechnology2005ea}.
-The advantage of this method is a larger information \y{depth}.
-Despite it may have a substantial error it can be used for comparison of the samples.
+The advantage of this method is a larger information depth.
+Despite the method may have a substantial error it can be used for comparison of the samples.

-In the second approach, the EDCs were acquired at various $h\nu$ providing the constant kinetic energy of photoelectrons and thus the equal information depth for all elements \autocite{girard2012chemical}.
+In the second approach, the EDCs were acquired at various $h\nu$ providing constant kinetic energy of photoelectrons (\SI{280}{\electronvolt}) and thus equal information depth for all elements \autocite{girard2012chemical}.
 The concentration of elements was calculated according to the following expression:

-where $n_i$ is the atomic concentration of an element $i$, $S_i$ is the area of EDC originating from a particular core level $j$ of an element $i$, $\sigma_i$ is the photoionization cross section of the particular core level of element $i$, $F_i$ is the photon flux at a particular $h\nu$.
+where $n_i$ is the atomic concentration of an element $i$, $S_i$ is the area of EDC originating from a particular core level of the element $i$, $\sigma_i$ is the photoionization cross section of the particular core level of the element $i$, $F_i$ is the photon flux at a particular $h\nu$ at which the core-level of the element $i$ is measured, $k$ is the total number of detected elements.

 The first approach is of particular interest for the initial samples, as they have a carbonaceous adsorbate layer on the surface and a thicker niobium pentoxide.
-The second method of a constant kinetic energy was used additionally to analyze the samples annealed at \SI{300}{\degreeCelsius} and \SI{400}{\degreeCelsius}.
-In the both approaches the effects related to the angular distribution of the photoelectrons ($L(\beta,\gamma)\approx1$) were minimized by the setup configuration.
+The second method of constant kinetic energy was used additionally to analyze the samples annealed at \SI{300}{\degreeCelsius} and \SI{400}{\degreeCelsius}.
+In both approaches the effects related to the angular distribution of the photoelectrons ($L(\beta,\gamma)\approx1$) were minimized by the setup configuration.
 The inhomogeneity of the element distribution over depth was not considered.

-An estimate of the near-surface composition of niobium before and after the baking by the first and second approaches is presented in Tables \ref{tab:XPS_concentration_1000ev} and \ref{tab:XPS_concentration_CKE}, respectively.
-The information on the percentage of elements that are chemically bound to Nb is also presented.